 Beechler said the asking price is $650,000; St. Louis County lists the estimated market value at $77,000.

-The size of the Peterson land is well over three times Agenter’s 12.5-acre property.
+The size of the Peterson land is more than three times Agenter’s 12.5-acre property.
 It is zoned for rural residential development, according to Charles Froseth, Duluth’s land-use supervisor.
 He said there are no special restrictions that would apply to any construction there; just the standard RR-1 rules such as the requirements of five acres to build and 250 feet of frontage.